As an Amazon Associate I earn from qualifying purchases. Thanks for your support!

 Take 10% off an AxiDraw pen plotter and accessories with discount code DIRTALLEY10 when you buy from Evil Mad Scientist, the makers of the AxiDraw!

 Not surprisingly, once shelter in place began here in California, my creative drive suffered a bit.
-To get back into making generative art, I decided to make pet portraits of my new kitty, adopted in late January (fortuitous timing!)
+To get back into making generative art, I decided to make pet portraits with my AxiDraw pen plotter of my new kitty, adopted in late January (fortuitous timing!)
 Here is Paneer at just 6 months old.

 I started with a close up photo of Paneer, and converted it to line artwork using Maks Surguy's SquiggleCam app.

-This portrait was drawn by my AxiDraw pen plotter using a black Copic Drawing Pen (also available in sepia), which is a disposable fountain pen.
+This portrait was drawn by my AxiDraw pen plotter using a black Copic drawing pen, which is a disposable fountain pen.
 Very nifty for getting line thickness variation, without having to deal with swapping out ink cartridges and ink nibs of a traditional fountain pen.
-Although, if you would rather just use a fountain pen, I highly recommend Lamy Safari Fountain pens (Extra Fine Nib or Fine Nib play nice with the Axidraw pen plotter!)
+Although, if you would rather just use a fountain pen, I highly recommend Lamy Safari Fountain pens (the Extra Fine Nib or Fine Nib play nice with the Axidraw pen plotter!)

 How Did I Create this Line Drawing?

 To create this line drawing, I used Maks Surguy's SquiggleCam app, which converts any photo to squiggle line art.
 Here are the settings I used to generate the above portrait.